demonitize/demonitized-bot-twitch/README.md

 `??spoilers` - Posts a message asking people to not post spoilers.

 `??spam` - Floods the chat with *"[SPOILER ABOVE]"*.
 If you abuse this I will revoke your access to the entire bot.

+`??ree` - Posts a message asking people not to use the term "ree"

+`??simps` - Posts a message explaining what S.I.M.P.S. is

+`??album` - Posts a message about Henzoid's album Bit Wanderer

+`??titty-map` - No

 ---
 # Features #